brunokomel/brunokomel.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

  I am a Ph.D. candidate at the Department of Economics at the University of Pittsburgh.
-My interests are in development economics, public economics, economics of religion, and political economy, especially regarding institutions, the provision of public goods, and agriculture.
+My interests are in development economics, political economy, economics of religion, and public economics.

 {style="text-align: justify;"}